harish123321/simple-java-maven-app/README.md

 # simple-java-maven-app Please last time Plugin 3.0.0.
 Testing.
-Deploy and Artifacts testing
+Deploy and Artifacts testing.
+One more time

 This repository is for the
 [Build a Java app with Maven](https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/)